mayerrobert/jmurmel/murmel-langref.md

 Since: 1.3

-Only one-dimensional simple arrays of element-type t, 'bit or 'character are supported.
+Only one-dimensional arrays of element-type t, 'bit or 'character are supported.

 ### (adjustable-array-p obj) -> boolean